List of major and recurring characters from Nero Wolfe.

 - Jurisdiction Friction: He hates it when the federals muscle in, even more than when Wolfe does it.

 - Series Continuity Error: His name is given as "Fergus" in Where There's A Will, but his initials are given as "L.T.C." in The Silent Speaker.
 Robert Goldsborough goes with the latter and gives his first name as Lionel.
+A Nero Wolfe Mystery goes with Fergus, much to Archie's amusement when he learns it.

 - Spin-Off: Rex Stout's Red Threads features Cramer as an important supporting character even though it's not a Nero Wolfe story.